 COMMON BRAND NAME(S): Xopenex HFA

-HOW TO USE: Read the Patient Information Leaflet for instructions on proper use of this medication and the proper cleaning of the mouthpiece.
-Consult your doctor or pharmacist if you have any questions.
+HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
+Follow the illustrated directions for the proper use of this medication and proper cleaning of the mouthpiece.
+If you have any questions, ask your doctor or pharmacist.

-Shake the canister well before each inhalation and test spray.
-Follow the instructions for test sprays in the air if you are using a new canister or if you have not used it for 3 days or more.
+Shake the canister well before using.
+Follow the instructions for test sprays in the air if you are using a canister for the first time or if you have not used it for 3 days or more.
+A fine mist is a sign that the inhaler is working properly.
 Avoid spraying the medication in your eyes.
-A fine mist is a sign that the inhaler is properly working.

-If you find it difficult to correctly use this inhaler, it may help to use a spacer device with this inhaler.
+Using a spacer device with the inhaler may help you use this medication properly.
 Ask your doctor or pharmacist for more information.

-Keep track of the number of inhalations used from each canister.
-Discard the canister after you have used the number of inhalations marked on the manufacturer's package.
-Sprays used to prime the inhaler should also be counted.
+Always have this quick-relief inhaler with you.
+Keep track of the number of inhalations you use, and discard the inhaler after you have used the labeled number of inhalations on the product package.
+Also count test sprays used to prime the inhaler.
 Do not float the metal canister in water to test if any more drug is left in the canister.